Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: The model

 In the numerical computations in this paper, we work in the context of a two-Higgs-doublet model without any scalar $SU(2)$ singlets.
 We use, without loss of generality, the `Higgs basis', wherein only the first scalar doublet has a VEV, and moreover that VEV is real and positive: \be \Phi_1 = \left( \right), \quad \quad \Phi_2 = \left( \right). \ee In this basis, $G^+ = H_1^+$ is the charged would-be Goldstone boson and $H^+ = H_2^+$ is a physical charged scalar.
 Thus, the matrix $\mathcal{U}$ defined through Eq.~\eqref{mvjdkfo} is the $2 \times 2$ unit matrix.
 Moreover, $G^0 = S^0_1$ is the neutral would-be Goldstone boson, and~\cite{Lavoura:1994fv} \be \left( \right) = T \left( \right), \ee where $T$ is a real orthogonal $3 \times 3$ matrix.
 Without loss of generality, we restrict $T_{11}$, $T_{21}$, and $T_{31}$ to be non-negative---this corresponds to a choice for the signs of $S_2^0$, $S_3^0$, and $S_4^0$, respectively.
 Without loss of generality, we choose the phase of the doublet $\Phi_2$ in such a way that $T_{12} + i T_{13}$ is real and non-negative; thus, $T_{12} + i T_{13} = \sqrt{1 - T_{11}^2}$.
 The matrix $\mathcal{V}$ defined through Eq.~\eqref{mvjdkfo} is given by \be \mathcal{V} = \left( \right). \ee Then, \be \mathcal{V}^\dagger \mathcal{V} = \left( \right) \quad \quad \mbox{for}\ \det{T} = \pm 1. \ee

 We are interested only in $S_2^0$, \textit{viz.}\ in the index $b=2$.
-Through the definition~\eqref{xb}, \be x_2 = T_{11}. \ee We use the notation $m_h$ for the mass of $S_2^0$; since $S_2^0$ is supposed to be the scalar discovered at the LHC, $m_h = 125$\,GeV.
+Through the definition~\eqref{xb}, \be T_{11} = x_2. \ee From now on we will only use $x_2$ and we will not mention $T$ and its matrix elements again.
+We use the notation $m_h$ for the mass of $S_2^0$; since $S_2^0$ is supposed to be the scalar discovered at the LHC, $m_h = 125.25$\,GeV.
 We use the notation $m_{H^+}$ for the mass of the charged scalar $H^+$.
-The masses of $S_3^0$ and $S_4^0$ are unimportant in this paper.
+The neutral scalars $S_3^0$ and $S_4^0$ are unimportant in this paper.

 We use the following notation~\cite{Aeikens:2020acn} for the matrix elements of $\Gamma_{1,2}$ and $\Delta_{1,2}$: